OpenBluetoothToolbox/SimpleBLE/README.md

 - [MacOS] `onConnected` and `onDisconnected` callbacks are not implemented.
 - [MacOS] Service and characteristic UUIDs need to be normalized.
 - [Windows] Unclear if multiple adapters can be detected.
+- [All] Add a signal handler to ensure all objects are disconnected when the program exits.